Family Provision Claims | By Lawyers

 • Item icon Mechanics of settlement

 Claims can be settled in several ways, each with different tax implications.
 Bequests under a will are not subject to tax.
-Family provision orders made by a court take effect as though they were a codicil and therefore any provision is a bequest under the will, so no tax is payable.
-Claims settled ...
+Family provision orders made by a court take effect as though they were a bequest under the will, so no tax is payable.
+Claims settled prior to the commencement of proceedings ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.

-• Item icon Letter to beneficiary affected by settlement of claim
+• Item icon Letter to client enclosing settlement deed

 • Item icon Deed of settlement of a claim